tech-majesty/LUMERIE/README.md

-# Majesty - Luxury AI Lamp Configurator
+# MAJESTY™ - AIoT Luxury Dining Lamp

-A premium, interactive product configurator website for the Majesty luxury AI lamp.
+A premium, interactive product configurator website for the MAJESTY™ - AIoT Luxury Dining Lamp.
 Features a stunning dark theme with glassmorphism effects, smooth animations, and a high-fidelity 3D customization interface.

 ## Features